This post may contain affiliate links. Please read my disclaimer for more information.

 It has a 15-bar extraction pump and one of the largest water reservoirs of 53-ounce capacity.
 It also has a big drip tray that allows you to adjust 2 cups at a time comfortably.

 ● Their manual is very detailed and descriptive.
-The great advertising on Amazon also gives you clear instructions on how to operate this espresso coffee maker and also gives great tips to brew coffee, steam milk, etc.
+The manual also gives you clear instructions on how to operate this espresso coffee maker and also gives great tips to brew coffee, steam milk, etc.

 ● Produces quality crema.

 ● Unfortunately, this doesn’t heat your espresso to the prime, only ever warms the coffee.